Standard Library

 )

 For strings, paths, and URLs, the result of passing them to the std.contents component is added to the merge.
-For dicts, composite keys are expanded, and they are rendered to a string using butane.
-Empty dicts are ignored.
+For dicts, they are rendered into a string using Butane after all composite keys are expanded.
+Empty dicts are skipped.
+If the dict has a “for” field, it will be embedded into the Butane hierarchy accordingly using the std.py.hierarchy component.
 The headers dict is passed to the contents component only for URLs.

 Example: